sunilparajuli/openimis-fe-insuree-laos_js/README.md

 - `insuree.InsureePage.panels`: `[InsureeMasterPanel, InsureeFirstServicePointPanel]`, contributing to own contribution point and register the defaults MasterPanel and First Service Point as panels of Insuree Page
 - `core.Router`: registering the `insuree/create`, `insuree/families`, `insuree/insurees`, `insuree/cappedItemService` and `insuree/profile` routes in openIMIS client-side router
 - `invoice.SubjectAndThirdpartyPicker`, providing Insuree picker and Family picker for Invoice module
+- `isWorker`: Specifies whether the individual should be classified and managed as a worker or a standard insuree.
+In Moldova, the Insuree entity is also used to represent workers.
+When set to true, the system displays 'Workers and Vouchers' instead of the default 'Insurees and Policies', aligning the interface with the specific needs of worker representation.
+Default: __false__.

 ## Available Contribution Points